Why get a pool loan through Money.com.au?

 Fees

-Aim to minimise the upfront and ongoing fees that some lenders charge, plus extra repayments fees.
-If you get your pool finance through a personal loan broker, they may also charge fees.
+Aim to minimise the upfront and ongoing fees that some lenders charge, plus extra repayment fees.
+If you need help navigating these fees, a personal loan broker can lay out your options to see which offers have no or low fees.

 Loan term

-Look for the flexibility to make repayments weekly, fortnightly or monthly.
-Plus the option to make extra repayments and repay the loan early without penalty.
-If you do repay extra, some pool loans offer redraw, which is the ability to withdraw your extra repayments if you want to.
+Look for loan flexibility to make repayments weekly, fortnightly or monthly.
+Plus the option to make extra repayments and repay the loan early without incurring fees.
+If you do repay extra, some pool loans offer redraw, which allows you to withdraw your extra repayments if needed.

-Once you’ve worked out the budget for your project, getting pool finance can be a fairly simple process
+Once you’ve worked out the budget for your project, getting pool finance is usually a simple process.
+Here’s a step-by-step guide on what’s typically involved:

 1